-This program can be completed in fewer than three years.
-Students can enroll in eight credits per term (class two nights per week), and there are six terms per year.
-Of course, you're free to work through the program at your own pace.
+This program can be completed in fewer than three years (no transfer credits) or fewer than two years (with transfer credits).
+Students may enroll full-time and complete eight credits (two classes) per term.
+Or, you can attend part-time and work through the program at your own pace.

 The Bachelor of Arts in Management requires students to complete 128 credits to graduate.
 All students are required to complete our General Education requirements.

 Most students who have earned an Associate of Arts degree from a Minnesota community college that participates in the MNSCU Minnesota Transfer Curriculum have completed the College's general education requirements, with the exception of Religious Studies and a Writing Intensive course.
 Speak with an admissions representative for an evaluation of your previous college coursework.